 A research project helping scientists to

 understand why some people develop

 Type 1 diabetes in early life.

-Could you spare some time to help researchers better understand how your immune system is working and how it affects your diabetes?
+Could you and your child spare some time to help researchers better understand how a child's immune system is working and how it affects their diabetes?